Arthur Lucas

+A 1963 investigation by Canadian journalist Betty Lee expressed doubt over Lucas's guilt.
+Lee conceded that Lucas, a career criminal with prior convictions for armed robbery, mail fraud, and pimping, was an unsavory figure.
+However, she said Lucas had no blood on his clothes and that the case against him had relied heavily on the testimony of a potentially unreliable witness, Morris Thomas, a drug addict and convicted drug dealer.
+The defense also argued that the prior actions of Lucas, whom federal authorities in the United States had described as having "dull normal intelligence", were unfitting of that of someone charged with premeditated murder.
+Above all, Lucas had registered at the hotel under his own name and with his correct address.

-Lucas, along with fellow prisoner Ronald Turpin, was executed at the Toronto (Don) Jail by hanging, the only form of civilian capital punishment ever used in post-Confederation Canada, although the military employed execution by firing squad.
+Lucas, along with fellow prisoner Ronald Turpin (who had been convicted of an unrelated murder), was executed at the Toronto (Don) Jail by hanging, the only form of civilian capital punishment ever used in post-Confederation Canada, although the military employed execution by firing squad.
 In 1976, capital punishment for murder was removed from Canada's Criminal Code, but could still be used under the National Defence Act until 1998.

-Chaplain Cyrill Everitt attended the double hanging and in 1986, shortly before his death, he revealed that Lucas's head was "torn right off" because the hangman had miscalculated the man's weight and that his head was hanging "by the sinews of his neck".
+Chaplain Cyril Everitt attended the double hanging and in 1986, shortly before his death, he revealed that Lucas's head was "torn right off" because the hangman had miscalculated the man's weight and that his head was hanging "by the sinews of his neck".

-Lucas maintained his innocence, but said he was at peace with his punishment.
-He told Everitt that he had done many terrible things in his life and it was finally catching up with him.
+In an interview with the Toronto Star shortly before the 50th anniversary of the hangings, Everitt's son, Bramwell Everitt, said Lucas had made a confession to his father on the night of his execution.
+Lucas maintained that he was framed for the murders of Crater and Newman, but also that "he'd done many other terrible things in his so-called career that it was just catching up with him."